Post three of three, in section For Teachers

 Spiritual Psychosis vs. Psychosis

-The line between a spiritual psychosis and a psychosis can be a blurry one.
-They can both manifest in many different ways, but in general what I am calling a spiritual psychosis is leading to things like more openness, depth and meaning, whereas what I am calling a psychosis is leading to things like disconnection, aggression and paranoia.
+The line between a spiritual psychosis and a psychosis can be blurry.
+They can both manifest in many different ways, but in general, what I am calling a spiritual psychosis is coming from accessing more openness, depth, and meaning, whereas what I am calling a psychosis is coming from an explosion of things like disconnection, aggression, and paranoia.
 A lot of people who are going through psychosis will experience some aspects of both.

 I believe that a lot of the difference in whether something manifests as a spiritual psychosis or a psychosis comes from the amount of trauma the person has and the opportunities they are given to engage with the material that is emerging.

-Giving people safe spaces to connect to and engage with the contents of their experience can be very compassionate, meaningful and effective.
+For people who are willing and able to explore their consciousness in an open-hearted way, giving them safe spaces to connect to and engage with the contents of their experience can be very compassionate, meaningful, and effective.

 On the other hand, in the case of an unhealthy or dangerous psychotic episode, medication and other practical support can be vital for people’s recovery.
 Sometimes even against the will of the person experiencing it.

-I believe that a healthy, whole and balanced approach to relating to the imaginal realm, spiritual psychosis and psychosis creates the opportunity to lead to much better outcomes for everyone.
+I believe that a healthy, whole, and balanced approach to relating to the imaginal realm, spiritual psychosis, and psychosis creates the opportunity to potentially create better outcomes.

 It is written primarily with people who are experiencing spiritual psychosis in mind, but the information may be used to relate to psychosis.